What Size Truck Do You Need to Pull a 30-Ft Travel Trailer? 5 Great Options!

 Can a Toyota Tundra Tow a Fifth Wheel or Toy Hauler?

-The problem with the Tundra is if you are also trying to bring your family along on this adventure inside of the truck cabin, they may not be as comfortable as you would like.
+The problem with the Tundra used to be if you are also trying to bring your family along on this adventure inside of the truck cabin, they weren’t as comfortable as you would like.
+Now, this is entirely a thing of the past.

 Compared to other trucks its size, the Tundra also seems to be a bit less maneuverable, which can be a problem.
 It’s main strength is power, and it seems like everything else takes a step back.